epinio/epinio/README.md

 Epinio is adding the needed abstractions and intelligence to allow Developers to use Kubernetes as a PaaS (Platform as a Service).

-## Principles
+## Design Principles

 Epinio's development is governed by the following principles:

+- **Greater Developer Experience**
+  - single command push for short learning curve
+- **Edge Friendly**
   - must fit in less than 4GB of RAM
+- **Easy Installation**
   - must install in less than 5 minutes when images are warm
+  - must completely uninstall and leave the cluster in its previous state with an one-line command
+- **Minimum Complexity**
+  - scale from desktop/local to data center environment
   - must install with an one-line command and zero config
-- must completely uninstall and leave the cluster in its previous state with an one-line command
-- must work on local clusters (edge friendly)
+- **API Driven Architecture**
+- **Security Focused**

 ### Guidelines (Soft Principles)